-However, choosing where to stay on the west coast can have a huge impact on the quality of your trip.
-So, if you’re wondering, Is it better to stay in Sayulita or Puerto Vallarta?
+However, choosing where to stay can have a huge impact on the quality of your trip.
+So, since you’re wondering, Is it better to stay in Sayulita or Puerto Vallarta?
 I’ve got your back.

 I spent one month in Sayulita, during which I visited Puerto Vallarta three times.

 I’ll help you understand the differences between Sayulita vs. Puerto Vallarta so that you can (coconut) milk the most out of your vacation.

 Accessibility Note: Puerto Vallarta offers better wheelchair accessibility than Sayulita.
 You can read about its accessible features in our guide on wheelchair accessibility in Puerto Vallarta.

 This post contains affiliate links.
 If you make a purchase, we’ll receive a small commission at no extra cost to you.